 The typical data science newbie jumps head first into learning R, SAS, or Python – which means that they are probably learning statistics first.
 As you can see, that is jumping ahead, in my opinion.
 It’s better to have a strong grasp of “small data statistics” before we move onto the operations on big data we do in SAS and Python.
 Especially with healthcare data, we need to have a strong feel for the meaning of the data before we start trying to do something grand like make an artificial intelligence algorithm.

 I used to teach a course in undergraduate statistics at Laboure College in Milton, Massachusetts, and I recorded my lectures online.
-Those generous souls at Free Code Camp assembled them with my permission into one, huge, long 8-hour lecture.
-It has been getting the best reviews from data science students, so I will refer you to it, and tell you that is your next challenge on your data science adventure.
+Those generous souls at Free Code Camp assembled them with my permission into one, huge, long 8-hour lecture, but that makes it hard to learn.

 If you Make it Here, You are not a Newbie Anymore!